Nicklas Halse: Fjölnir

 On 10 September 2020, Halse moved to Fjölnir who were bottom of the top level Úrvalsdeild.
 He made his Fjölnir debut four days later, starting in a 2–2 draw against Grótta.
 After five appearances, he left after the club's relegation in October 2020.

 Return to Hvidovre IF

 Halse returned to his boyhood club Hvidovre IF on 20 January 2021 on a one-and-a-half-year deal.

+Return to Roskilde

+After Hvidovre IF was promoted to the 2023-24 Danish Superliga, Halse left the club and returned to his former club, FC Roskilde, signing a two-year deal in June 2023.

 Personal life

 Halse tore his anterior cruciate ligament in November 2021, sidelining him for an extended period.
 While missing time on the pitch, he began working in customer service for Nykredit.